cibinmathew/sublime-alter-text/README.md

 From Command palette, run `Alter Text: Replace with spaces`

-No default keybinding is provided
+No default keybinding is provided.
+Use below as necessary
-Use below
 ```
 [
     { "keys": ["ctrl+r"], "command": "replace_text_with" }